-Billiard was invented 700 years ago.
-Yup, this magical game was played by European kings and nobles.
-Like many other games, it was invented by accident, like a modification of croquet.
-First mentions of billiards in historical books dating back to the middle of the 14th century, explaining it as an outdoor activity of English kings.
+Billiard was invented 700 years ago and was mostly played by European kings and nobles in the beginning.
+Like many other games, it was invented by accident, like a modification of the croquet.
+The first mentions of billiards in historical books date back to the middle of the 14th century, explaining it as an outdoor activity of English kings.

 Below you can find some interesting historical facts about when was billiards invented and their development throughout time.
 I hope you’ll enjoy it.